Iwaiy/DC-Programming-with-Sum-of-Absolute-Values-Regularization-for-Network-Community-Detection/README.md

 # DC-Programming-with-Sum-of-Absolute-Values-Regularization-for-Network-Community-Detection
+Senior thesis　(of kitakyushu University)
+## Abstract
+In this study, we discuss the problem of network community detection, which aims at dividing the nodes in a network into some groups based on the structure of the network.
+The problem is mathematically formulated as combinatorial optimization, and hence it is hard to solve.
+In this paper, we adopt the modularity optimization heuristic to solve this.
+The optimization problem is described as maximizing a convex function with binary variables.
+To efficiently find an optimal solution, we propose a difference-of-convex (DC) programming with the sum-of-absolute-values regularization.
+By numerical experiments, we compare the proposed method with existing methods using several benchmark networks.
+The results show the effectiveness of the proposed method.

 ## Zachary's Karate club Network
 Here is the code for the community detection of the Karate Club Network by CNM method and Spectral modularity optimization.<br>